MRKonrad/itkTensorFlow/README.md

 # Thoughts

+## Reason for using 3d itk input images
-## How to provide n 2d input images
+These are the ways to  provide n 2d input images:
 * itkImage with third dimension as the n-th image
 **Pro:** can be defined in the runtime
 **Con:** breaches the logic behind itk image